SwiftyTesseract/SwiftyTesseract/README.md

 The major downside to the pre-4.0.0 API was it's lack of extensibility.
 If a user needed to set a variable or perform an operation that existed in the Google Tesseract API but didn't exist on the SwiftyTesseract API, the only options were to fork the project or create a PR.
 This has been remedied by creating an extensible API for Tesseract variables and Tesseract functions.

 #### Tesseract Variable Configuration
-Starting in 4.0.0, all public instance variables of Tesseract have been removed in favor of a more extensible and declaritive API:
+Starting in 4.0.0, all public instance variables of Tesseract have been removed in favor of a more extensible and declarative API:
 ```swift
 let tesseract = Tesseract(language: .english) {
   set(.disallowlist, "@#$%^&*")